Background pattern

 Pregnancy

-Do not use Cerazet if you are pregnant or suspect you may be pregnant.
+Do not use Cerazet if you are pregnant or think you might be pregnant.

 Breastfeeding

 Cerazet can be used during breastfeeding.
-Cerazet does not appear to affect milk production or milk quality.
-However, with rare frequency, a decrease in milk production has been reported during the use of Cerazet.
-A small amount of the active ingredient in Cerazet passes into breast milk.
+Cerazet does not appear to affect milk production or the quality of breast milk.
+However, it has been reported that milk production decreases occasionally during the use of Cerazet.
+A small amount of the active substance of Cerazet passes into breast milk.

-A study was conducted on the health of children in breastfeeding for 7 months, whose mothers used Cerazet, until the children were 2.5 years old.
+The health of children during breastfeeding for 7 months, whose mothers used Cerazet, was studied until the children were 2.5 years old.
 No effects on the growth or development of the children were observed.

 If you are breastfeeding and want to use Cerazet, consult your doctor.